 Always place your baby on their back to sleep.
 It is recommended to sleep baby on their back until they are easily rolling from front to back.

 Do not sleep your baby on a sofa, water bed or bean bag!

-Resist the cuteness – cot should be boring!
+Resist the cuteness – the cot should be boring!

 Baby beds should have safe bedding and a baby – that’s all!